statespacedev/starid/README.md

 thanks to [jetbrains](https://www.jetbrains.com/) for their support ![](https://gitlab.com/noahhsmith/starid/raw/master/docs/images/jetbrains.svg)

+210721 adding a thanks to jetbrains for their support, and happy to do so. great stuff!

 210616 need to [cleanup test.pypi.org](https://pypi.org/project/pypi-cleanup/)

 210307 screenshot of the first identification with nomad. to celebrate, bumping version from 1.3 to 1.4. noticed a funny coincidence - the initial algorithm, now termed settler, started working almost exactly four years ago - 170305. there's a screenshot from that further below.